-- Disconnect the header electrical cable from - 3.
+- 2. Disconnect the header electrical cable from the draw bar axle. - 3.
 Remove the pin securing the draw bar axle to the header frame.
 It will drop away when the header is lifted in a later step.

-Fig. 47 - Remove Draw Bar Axle Pin
+Fig. 46 - Remove Draw Bar Axle Pin